immersivecognition/vr-demo-pack/README.md

 ## Setting up the flying camera

 Just add the `FlyingCam` prefab (`VRDemoPack/Prefabs` folder) to your scene!
 By default it is setup such that pressing F1 enables the flying camera.
+Rendering the extra view will obviously incur increased rendering costs so make sure your PC can handle it!

 ![](Media/enable-cam.gif)